-• Security check.
+- Security check.
 New suppliers are subject to mandatory security checks.
 Existing suppliers are regularly monitored through open sources by the legal and security services.
 Screening process is a comprehensive desk-based research.
 Suppliers are checked on any controversies they may be involved in, including human trafficking and modern slavery, delays in paying salaries and other worker rights abuses, legal proceedings, and community issues.
-We also request references from the suppliers 'customers.
-In 2022, we conducted 11,070 security checks of new and existing suppliers for compliance with our business ethics policies (10,798 in 2021).
-Of these checks, 355 resulted in our refusal to work with the contractor as they were deemed non-compliant with our standards (351 in 2021).
+We also request references from the suppliers 'customers. - B2B check.
+At the time of registration in Polymetal's e-procurement system, a prospective supplier is checked by dedicated legal service, which provides an assessment of a company's accountability based on forty different factors, including Consolidated Risk Indicator, Due Diligence Index, Financial Risk Index, Payment Index, and underlines specific risk factors that should be addressed.
+Existing suppliers can also be checked when necessary, for example if a complaint or conflicting information about the company arises.

-- B2B check.
-At the time of registration in Polymetal's e-procurement system, a prospective supplier is checked by SPARK legal service.
-SPARK provides an assessment of a company's accountability based on forty different factors, including Consolidated Risk Indicator, Due Diligence Index, Financial Risk Index, Payment Index, and underlines specific risk factors that should be addressed.
-Existing suppliers can also be checked when necessary, for example if a complaint or conflicting information about the company arises. - Pre-qualification check of service providers.
+- Pre-qualification check of service providers.
 Before being allowed to participate in an open tender, a service provider must fill in a questionnaire which includes information on the staff qualifications, regions of presence, company capacities, and financial capabilities.
-Only those who have been pre-qualified are allowed to participate in Polymetal's open tenders. - Site visits.
+Only those who have been prequalified are allowed to participate in Polymetal's open tenders. - Site visits.
 We conduct selective audits to ensure the production process and labour conditions are appropriate.